-In recent years, Japan has been making real efforts to attract more international students to the country.
-The government’s 300,000 foreign student plan is aimed at bringing in at least that many students by the year 2020.
+In recent years, Japan has been making a real effort to attract more international students.
+The government’s 300,000 foreign student plan aimed to bring in at least that many students by 2020 (a target it has easily surpassed).
 As such, there are plenty of incentives to study there, including scholarships dedicated to international students and a growing number of programs taught in English.
 This guide outlines five reasons to choose Japan as your next study destination.

 Experience a world-class education system

 As the birthplace of the bullet train, Nintendo Wii, and instant noodles, Japan has a long history of pushing the boundaries of science and technology.
-In 2017, Japan was ranked by Forbes as one of the top countries in the world for its number of STEM (science, technology, engineering, and mathematics (STEM) graduates, as well as some of the world’s best institutes in this field.
-Japan is home to 9 of the top 200 universities in the world, with the University of Tokyo, Kyoto University, and Tokyo Institute of Technology being among the best.
-Kyoto University in particular has produced a number of Nobel Laureates, including Dr Tasuku Honjo in 2018.
+In 2017, Japan was ranked by Forbes as one of the top countries in the world for its number of STEM (science, technology, engineering, and mathematics) graduates.
+It’s also home to nine of the top 200 universities in the 2019 QS World Rankings, with the University of Tokyo, Kyoto University, and Tokyo Institute of Technology being among the best.

 Japan wants you